webeweb/smsmode-library/DOCUMENTATION.md

 // or use an access token.
 // $provider->getAuthentication()->setAccessToken("accessToken");

-// Creates a Deleting sub-account model.
+// Create a Deleting sub-account model.
 $model = new DeletingSubAccountRequest();
 $model->setPseudoToDelete("pseudoToDelete")

-// Calls the API and get the response.
+// Call the API and get the response.
 $response = $provider->deletingSubAccount($model);

 // Handle the response.